My Process for a Styled Brand Photoshoot

 I wanted this shoot to be different and bespoke from the previous shoots I've done for Sonya.
 I wanted this shoot to capture the romantic and feminine beauty of Sonya's pieces and have these images be her signature photos for her website banner or branding pieces.

-So to get started, I created a mood board to give direction to the shoot.
+So to get started, I create a mood board to give direction to the shoot.

 Task No. 2: Plan and communicate